Noise-induced Hearing loss

 A young woman listening to music through headphones.

-Read on to learn more about noise-induced hearing loss.
+Read on to learn more about noise-induced hearing loss and how to protect your hearing.

 What is Noise-Induced Hearing Loss (NIHL)?

-Depending on the type and extent of the damage, NIHL can be temporary or permanent but, unlike many other types of hearing loss, it can be preventable.
+Depending on the type and level of noise exposure, hearing loss may be temporary or permanent.
+The positive news is that, unlike many other types of hearing loss, noise-induced hearing loss is often preventable.

 What Causes Noise-Induced Hearing Loss?